emmabindi/localvore/README.md

 - rspec / TDD for models User and Listing
 - seeding: attaching individual images to listings
 - using a new gem ransack
+- jquery upgrade broke my hamburger menu
+- cart implementation
+- use of Stripe and webhooks for first time (ultrahook api)

 Points
 - use of partials to ensure code is dry: image-logic partial to handle the conditional treatment of whether photo is uploaded and if not, to display a default sketch image - affects index and show views